-On the other hand, if your main problem are acne breakouts, go for BHAs and its one representative - salicylic acid.
+On the other hand, if your main problem is acne breakouts, go for BHAs and its one representative - salicylic acid.

 The salicylic acid naturally occurs in the white willow tree and contains anti-inflammatory properties, also great for treating blemishes and zits.
 This acid works its way deep into the pores and dissolves the sebum, which in turn clears the skin and improves the condition of the pores.

 Additionally, you can use AHAs and BHAs in combination with other products as well, because they are both very effective in boosting the effectiveness of other products by allowing them to penetrate deeper into the skin.

 We’ve already covered the main determinants of what makes a product effective and by now you might be getting the idea of what would be good for your skin type and condition.